 Time to Step It Up, Success Is Waiting!

-As they get closer to graduation, there are many changes that students will have to face.
-Although it may not be the most important change, transitioning their wardrobe from yoga clothes, shorts, t-shirts, sweats and sneakers to dresses, suits, ties, heels and button-up shirts can be a bit of a challenge.
+As students get closer to graduation, there are many changes that they will have to face.
+Although it may not be the most important change, transitioning their wardrobe from leggings, shorts, t-shirts, sweats, and sneakers to dresses, suits, ties, heels, and button-up shirts can be a bit of a challenge.
 Dressing for success can be daunting in different ways, but the one that stands out most may very well be its cost.
 Your first impression can make or break your success in an interview.

 Welcome to adulting.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.